Guitarist Jerry Watt is best known for being the face of The Rockets, a group he has been part of – continuously – for about 48 years.

 The Fantastics didn’t last very long after they came back and before he knew it in 1971, he was with Frankie and Claude Brown and Molly in The Rockets.
 That is where he has been ever since.

-“Not a lot of groups that can say they have been 50 years in existence and still playing.
+“Not a lot of groups can say they have been 50 years in existence and still playing.
 It’s a nice achievement; the group celebrated it last year with a great tribute show put together by Basil Apollis and Emo Adams.
-The cream of Cape Town entertain was on it.”
+The cream of Cape Town entertainment was on it.”